malex5335/AlgorithmPicker/README.md

 4. The random algorithms will change based on the current date
    - i.e. if you refresh the page at 11:59 PM, the algorithms will not have changed
    - if you refresh the page at 12:00 AM, the algorithms will change

+## How to contribute

+1. Create a new branch for your changes
+2. Add your algorithms to the `src/main/resources/algorithms.json` file
+   - make sure to follow the same format as the other algorithms
+   - make sure to add the algorithms to the correct category
+   - create a new category if necessary or put them in the `other` category
+   - You can also rearrange existing algorithms into the category where they belong
+3. Create a pull request
+4. Wait for the pull request to be merged